 Asking the right questions in the initial meetings with the factories can really help understand their ability and get more accurate estimates but also helps the factory know if they are the right fit for you.
 In order to be ready to speak with any factory, we think there are 3 things you absolutely must have before speaking with them:

-You need to produce a clean CAD design of each product, showing front and back view as a minimum but close up of details and complex areas will also help achieve the best sample.
-This CAD design must show all of the details and stitching required and should also present the trims and colour ways for each piece.
+You need to produce a clean CAD design of each product, showing the front and back view as a minimum but a close up of details and complex areas will also help achieve the best sample.
+This CAD design must show all of the details and stitching required and should also present the trims and colourways for each piece.
 The factory will use this CAD sketch to understand your product and translate this into the core communication with the factory floor.

-A design is the visual interpretation of what you want to create, however the last thing you want the factory to do is interpret this in any way.
-The chance are, they will get this wrong so you need to make it very clear what you actually want.
+A design is a visual interpretation of what you want to create, however the last thing you want the factory to do is interpret this in any way.
+The chances are, they will get this wrong so you need to make it very clear what you actually want.

-Imagine an architects drawing without the accompaning tech pack that explains its made from brick and not wood and the roof is tiled rather than thatch.
+Imagine an architect’s drawing without the accompanying tech pack that explains it’s made from brick and not wood and the roof is tiled rather than thatch.

-The tech pack provides the factory with detailed description of features, trims, fabrics, colours and size.
-Everything is specified so that the factory don't have anything to interpret and can create samples that resemble your vision perfectly.
+The tech pack provides the factory with a detailed description of features, trims, fabrics, colours and size.
+Everything is specified so that the factory doesn’t have anything to interpret and can create samples that resemble your vision perfectly.

 If you have a great idea, found a niche and want to start to process of creating your brand, please get in touch.